zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 | Remove | remove() | poll() | take() | poll(time, unit) |
 | Examine | element() | peek() | not applicable | not applicable |

-**Note**, _PriorityQueue_ is not multi-threading safe. _PriorityBlockingQueue_ or _ArrayBlockingQueue_ classes, implementing _BlockingQueue_ interface, are the alternative implementation if thread safe implementation is needed.
+**Note**, _PriorityQueue_ is not multi-threading safe. _PriorityBlockingQueue_ or _ArrayBlockingQueue_ classes, implementing _BlockingQueue_ interface, are the alternative implementation if thread-safe implementation is needed.

 ## Reference